sihil/snowflake/README.md

    - [ ] The movement is automatically smoothed so that you can't do angular movements.
 This would make it easier to draw smooth curves and would make it easier to draw patterns that are more likely to be flower like.
  - [ ] Write some unit tests.
 This will make it a lot easier as it becomes more complicated
- - [ ] Figure out why the ctrl-c doesn't work to stop the program.
+ - [x] Figure out why the ctrl-c doesn't work to stop the program.
 The threads are not being stopped properly so you currently have to press ctrl-c three times.
+ - [x] Query the plotter's configuration to get the width and height of the plotter.
+This will make it easier to calculate the maximum radius for drawing.